 - Small First Aid Kit: You shouldn’t need anything too extensive, but having a small first aid kit out on the water or on the shore is always a good plan.

 Anytime is a great time to fish, but fish are going to bite a lot more during early morning or early evening because the water temperature is cooler.
-An issue of The Telegraph states that the absolute best time to fish is in the evening because the fish continue to become more active as the temperature drops, so the fishing just gets better and better throughout the evening.
+The absolute best time to fish is in the evening because the fish continue to become more active as the temperature drops, so the fishing just gets better and better throughout the evening.

 Great Fishing Locations